UtrechtUniversity/yoda/docs/design/external-user-service.md

 The link must be invalidated either after activation, or if the external user does not create a password within 5 days.

-> *NOTE: How cleanup of unactivated external user accounts should work
-> is not yet decided.*

 ### Authenticating an external user
 An external user must be able to authenticate themselves via any available iRODS interface that offers PAM login.